MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-learning-pc-holographic-remoting-02.md

 ### 3. Build and deploy the application

 When the build process is completed, Unity will prompt Windows File Explorer to open the location you stored the build.
-Navigate inside the folder, and double-click the solution file to open it in Visual Studio:
+Navigate inside the folder, and double-click the .sln file to open it in Visual Studio:

 ![mrlearning-pc-holographic-remoting](images/mrlearning-pc-holographic-remoting/Tutorial2-Section2-Step3-1.png)